 Now you are obviously wanting to get out for a walk that will take in some of Ladybower, Win Hill, Crook Hill, Hope Cross and Woodlands, including the abandoned secluded moss-clad Elmin Pitts Farmstead.
 This is a rout you can easily improvise but I have plotted on a map for you and you can also download a GPX file of the rout here if you have a GPS device to import it to.

-This rout starts at Heatherdene car park on the A6013 Ladybower to Bamford Road.
-GR SK 202859 €“ nearest post code for Sat Nav: Hope Valley S33 0BY.
+This route starts at Heatherdene car park on the A6013 Ladybower to Bamford Road.
+GR SK 202859 €“ nearest postcode for Sat Nav: Hope Valley S33 0BY.